Be Strong State Representative Program

 of students have ATTEMPTED SUICIDE one or more times in the past 12 months

-Through raising awareness, Be Strong strives to shine a light on school safety, enhance knowledge about solutions and aggregate professional service providers to be available 24/7 on and off line.
+Through heightened awareness, community advocacy and youth empowerment, Be Strong strives to shine a light on social environment safety and acceptance, enhance knowledge about the resources available and aggregate professional service providers.
+Join the Be Strong Movement.

 Our Be Strong Live Tour, brings thousands of students together for a high-energy inspirational experience with millions more watching online.
 Both victims and aggressors experience hope and the opportunity for change.
 Motivational speakers, inspiring musicians and influencers that have personally overcome bullying shows students what is possible in their own lives.